ultrapre/gala/paper/paper.md

 # Summary

-*NebulaTextures* is a powerful and extensible open-source plugin for the Stellarium planetarium software.
-It dramatically simplifies and enriches the experience of visualizing and integrating deep-sky object (DSO) imagery provided by users.
-These images may include astrophotographs taken by amateur astronomers, hand-drawn or digitally illustrated astronomical sketches, or artistic renderings of celestial phenomena.
-The plugin enables users to insert their personalized visual content into Stellarium’s virtual sky in a precise and astrometrically accurate manner.

 # Statement of Need

 While Stellarium provides an expansive and curated catalog of built-in nebula and DSO textures, it lacks native support for user-defined, dynamically inserted visual assets.
 The manual process of aligning astrophotographs or drawings to celestial coordinates is technically demanding and error-prone, with limited user interface support.
 As a result, even experienced users often refrain from customizing their Stellarium installations.